COVID-19 pushes the pause button on the Little Rock music industry - Arkansas Times

 The live music industry, along with many others, has been put on pause.
-All over the globe, the rise of the COVID-19 virus has made gatherings of all kinds discouraged, and in some cases strictly forbidden.
+All over the globe, health officials have discouraged gatherings of all kinds and in some cases strictly forbidden them.
 Shows all but shut down almost immediately after the coronavirus was declared a pandemic.
 No crowds, no shows.
 No shows means no concessions, no parking, no security and no bartenders at the venues.

 Support the Arkansas Blog with a subscription